 The approach described above will be executed in a dynamic manner that will depend upon field conditions.
-Additional soil samples may be collected from a given location and additional borings may be advanced beyond the horizontal limits of those currently proposed in order to complete the delineation.
-This approach in sampling execution may limit the number of rounds of investigation planning, execution, and data evaluation in support of achieving the proposed schedule and overall efficiency.
-Additional sampling and data collection will occur beyond that described herein if deemed necessary for the design.
-Ohio EPA will be consulted prior to any reduction to the pre-design investigation.
+If observations indicate the potential or likely presence of soil contamination at locations initially put on hold, they may be submitted for laboratory analysis instead.
+Similarly, boring/sampling depths may be extended, or additional borings advanced beyond the horizontal limits of those currently proposed, based on such field observations.
+Such flexibility in sampling execution may limit the number of rounds of investigation planning, execution, data evaluation in support of achieving the proposed schedule and overall efficiency.
+Additional sampling or data collection will occur beyond that described herein if deemed necessary for the design.
+The Ohio EPA will be consulted prior to any reduction to the pre-design investigation.

 Material from the borings will be visually inspected and screened in the field using a PID equipped with an 11.7 eV lamp consistent with the methods described in the QAPP, and stratigraphy and other relevant observations will be recorded.
-If unexpected non-soil materials are encountered, a discrete sample of each material will be collected for laboratory analysis; analyses for such materials may be expanded beyond hexavalent chromium subject to discussion with Ohio EPA.
+If unexpected, non-soil materials are encountered, a discrete sample of each material will be collected for laboratory analysis.
+Analyses for such materials may be expanded beyond PAHs subject to discussion with Ohio EPA.